Interconnection and the Convergence of Wisdoms

 Bucar proposes that this statement, along with the rest of Solnit’s public writing, constitutes public theology, the “most theologically rich political conversations I’ve heard in years.”
 Both Solnit and Bucar affirm that in order to go forward, we must also reach back to older wisdoms.
 Both also tend to favor Buddhism when fishing among religious traditions for wisdom (Solnit is something of a practitioner, Bucar is not).
 Bucar in her essay also cites principles within Judaism, Islam, liberation theology, and the Ubuntu tradition in southern Africa.
 In her book, Solnit considers at length the Civil Right movement in the US and Martin Luther King Jr.’s writings and speeches in particular.
 Thus, in both Bucar’s and Solnit’s accounts of religious contribution to this convergence of wisdom, they cite Christian participation only very selectively.

 I don’t take this as an offense.
 I think they’re quite right to be selective.
 I do take it as a challenge, though.
 For centuries, Christians have been obsessed with distinctions, separations, hierarchies, dominion.
 Some Christians still are.
-Christians in America especially have been all too eager to find Christian justification for that ideology of isolation, especially the economic expressions of it.
+Christians in America especially have been all too eager to find Christian justification for that ideology of isolation, especially the racial, gender, and economic expressions of it.

 Is Christianity inherently a religion of separation?
 Sheep from goats, humans from nature, God from both?
 Certainly, we have within the Christian tradition, particularly in the prophets and in Jesus’s life and teaching, all that we need to live out the fundamental truth of interconnectedness.
 The great hymn of “all things” in Colossians 1 is only one example, that soaring passage in which Christ is “reconciling all things to himself.”
 Our fundamental interconnection, we believe, centers on Christ.